sahlone/SystemMetricsCollector/README.md

 5. The application is built with java beans (mutability) because of libraries used like type safe.
 Immutability should be the preferred way.
 6. Usage of dependency injection
 7. The shutdown procedure is not written for the app, so no controlled shutdown available.
+8. Integrate github Actions/CI-CD to check every merge to master and every Pull request integrity